 The harmonic mean was used to summarize these annual realized sample sizes across iterations.
 This has been shown to reduce bias in recovering the true sample size in simulations for a multinomial distribution and has been recommended to determine the ‘input sample size’ used as an initial weighting in stock assessment models to fit compositional data (Stewart and Hamel 2014).
 Herein, we use the term ‘iterated realized sample size’ (iterated R) to refer to the realized sample sizes computed for each iteration of the bootstrap-simulation from (1), and we use the term ‘input sample size’ (ISS) to refer to the harmonic mean of the iterated realized sample sizes.

 We provide results of both the annual age and length composition ISS estimates and their relative size (termed ‘relative ISS’) compared to the full dataset ISS.
 The relative ISS was computed as the ISS at a pre-determined sub-sampling level divided by the full dataset ISS (no sub-sampling) for each survey year.
 This provides an indication of the amount of change in uncertainty due to reductions in sub-sampling rates.
 To provide general results for illustration of trends we display the ISS and relative ISS by species type (flatfish, gadid, and rockfish) and across survey regions (AI, EBS, and GOA) using box-plots (which include the median, inter-quartile range, and 95th percentile range).
 Thus, when species type results are shown they are grouped across the stocks within that species type (as indicated in Table 1) and across the survey regions.
 To evaluate if the results of length frequency sub-sampling were sensitive to the length composition bin structure, we also included length composition bins of 2 cm and 5 cm for comparison with the base case of 1 cm bins using the stocks in the GOA as an example.
 Additionally, to evaluate whether the results of length frequency sub-sampling were sensitive to the spatial scale, we included analysis that evaluated subsampling at the sub-regional scale within the GOA as an example (for the Western, Central, and Eastern GOA sub-regions).
 To further explore and compare the general relationship between reduction in relative ISS due to reduction in sampling for age composition, we fit a linear model to these data by sex for each species type and survey region, while presenting the relative ISS for each stock evaluated.
 Finally, while the primary metric of this study was ISS, as an indication of changes to uncertainty due to sub-sampling, we also evaluated relative bias in sex-specific mean length and the sex ratio as additional metrics.
-In this case, relative bias was computed as the relative bias between the full dataset mean length (or sex ratio) and the sub-sampled dataset mean length (or sec ratio).
+In this case, relative bias was computed as the relative bias between the full dataset mean length (or sex ratio) and the sub-sampled dataset mean length (or sex ratio).

 Results